UK Covid-19 infections hit new record high, though levels drop in London - NewsBreak

 The infection survey is therefore the most reliable measure of how prevalent Covid-19 is across the country.

-Northwest England has replaced London as the region with the highest positivity rate, with 9.8 per cent of people likely to have had Covid-19 in the week to January 6, up from 7.8 per cent a week earlier, the ONS said.
+North-west England has replaced London as the region with the highest positivity rate, with 9.8% of people likely to have had Covid-19 in the week to January 6, up from 7.8% a week earlier, the ONS said.

-In Yorkshire and the Humber, the estimate has increased from 6.1 per cent to 8.4 per cent, while in northeast England it is up from 5.3 per cent to 7.7 per cent
+In Yorkshire and the Humber, the estimate has increased from 6.1% to 8.4%, while in north-east England it is up from 5.3% to 7.7%

-By contrast, infection levels for London are estimated to have fallen from 8.8 per cent to 7.8 per cent.
+By contrast, infection levels for London are estimated to have fallen from 8.8% to 7.8%.

 All estimates are for people in private households and do not include hospitals, care homes and other settings.